ivancabrera02/ImpersonatePPPotato/README.md

 [https://github.com/BeichenDream/GodPotato](https://github.com/BeichenDream/GodPotato)

 All credit for the original idea and implementation belongs to its author.
-# Disclaimer
-**For educational and authorized auditing purposes only.** This tool has been created strictly for use by security professionals in environments where they have explicit permission from the system owner.
-The author is not responsible for the misuse of this tool.
 # Acknowledgments
 Thanks to BeichenDream for the original C# project that served as a basis and inspiration.